vicroix/test-minty-2026/README.md

    `npm install`
 2. The `.env` file is already provided.
 If you prefer to regenerate it:
    `cp .env.example .env`
-3. Run the app.
-If you need to re-run migrations or create new ones:
+3. Run migrations or create new ones:
    `php artisan migrate`
+4. Run the app
+   `composer run dev`, access through `localhost:8000`